georgemitenkov/GSoC-2020/README.md

 repository, particularly:

- - Conversion headers and implementation can be found [here][SPIRVToLLVMImpl] and [here][SPIRVToLLVMIncludes]
+ - Conversion headers and implementation can be found [here][SPIRVToLLVMImpl] and [here][SPIRVToLLVMIncludes].

- - Tests are located [here][SPIRVToLLVMTests]
+ - Tests are located [here][SPIRVToLLVMTests].

 Since the `mlir-spirv-cpu-runner`'s code has not been landed to yet, I have not included the location of the code for it.
-However, this can be seen in the related patches: https://reviews.llvm.org/D86112 and https://reviews.llvm.org/D86108.
+However, this can be found in the related patches: https://reviews.llvm.org/D86112 and https://reviews.llvm.org/D86108.

 ## Future work

 Personally, I plan to continue working on the SPIR-V to LLVM dialect conversion.
 However, any contributions are welcome.
-The work on the conversion my be continued in the following ways:
+The work on the conversion may be continued in the following ways:

 1. **Land the `mlir-spirv-cpu-runner`**